T

 Destination-specific money tips

-• While credit cards are widely accepted, always have some cash for farmers' markets, smaller local shops, and tips.
+• While credit cards are accepted widely, always have cash for farmers' markets, small local eateries, and tips in remote areas.

 Plan the rest of your Big Island (Hawaii) trip